ryokbys/nap-doc/docs/fp.md

 There are two examples of *fp.py* in `nap/examples/`,

 - `fp_LZP/` -- fitting of parameters of Morse, Coulomb and SW-like angular potentials to RDF, angular distribution function (ADF) and equilibrium volume of Li-Zr-P-O system.
 - `fp_LATP/` -- fitting of parameters of Morse, Coulomb and SW-like angular potentials to RDF, ADF and equilibrium volume of Li-Al-Ti-P-O system.

 In either of these two directories, you can try *fp.py* by running the following command,

     $ python /path/to/nap/nappy/fitpot/fp.py --nproc 4 | tee out.fp

 This could take a few minutes using 4 processes.
 And you can see some output files written by *fp.py*.
 See how to discuss [result](#results-and-outputs).

+You can also do the same as,

+    $ napopt --nproc 4 | tee out.fit

 ------------------------------------------------------------------------